-Accessibility (updated Nov 2021)
+Section 4 - Accessibility (updated January 2025)

 The Governors and staff at Caythorpe School will have regard to the implications of the DDA and embed good practice across all aspects of school life.

 Actions Completed:

+- We aim to ask about any disability of health condition in early communication with new parents/carers as part of our school admission procedure. - Pupils with disability or health conditions and their needs are made known to all staff.

-- Refurbishment of the front area of the school to include two toilets with disabled access - Learning support assistants work with identified children - Residential visits (COVID allowing) are available and accessible to all children in KS2 as are all visits planned throughout the school - The SENDCo has dedicated release time
+- The front area of the school includes disabled access with wide door and ramp and two toilets (one with handrail and pull emergency cord). - Internal emergency signage and escape routes are clearly marked. - Learning support assistants work with identified children. - Out of school activities (including residentials) breakfast and after-school clubs are planned to ensure reasonable adjustments are made to enable the participation of all pupils. - The SENDCo has dedicated release time. - We consult with experts and external agencies when new situations regarding pupils with disabilities are experienced. - Visual timetables using Widget symbols are used in every classroom.

+Ongoing actions;
-Lesson observation by the headteacher and governors include aspects of inclusion in teaching and learning.

-On information we are developing a range of formats to meet differing needs.
-Visual signs are used in appropriate place and those who need visual cues to help them.
-We are aware of services to produce alternative formats if necessary and where to seek support and help.

-We will use our assessment system in school to monitor our progress as a school and the progress of those pupils with a disability to ensure that we are adding value for each individual.
-Identified Governors are to support the Headteacher in monitoring the assessment systems, safeguarding and all priorities in the School Development Plan.

-The School Council has been involved in identifying areas of the school that need improvement and were involved in the plans to change the toilets and also to create two more learning spaces.

-The ECO Council identifies and monitors the environmental issues in the school and community.
+- Lesson observations by the headteacher, SENDCo, subject leaders and governors include aspects of inclusion in teaching and learning. - Staff training for teachers, TAs and support staff in SEND, including targeted training for staff working with children with specific needs. - We develop and apply a range of formats to meet differing needs.
+Visual signs are used in appropriate places for those who need visual cues to help them.
+We are aware of services to produce alternative formats if necessary and where to seek support and help. - We use our assessment system as well as additional and bespoke systems in school to monitor progress as a school and the progress of those pupils with a disability to ensure that we are adding value for each individual.
+Identified Governors are to support the Headteacher and SENDCo in monitoring the assessment systems, safeguarding and all priorities in the School Development Plan. - The School Council has been involved in identifying areas of the school that need improvement and were involved in the plans to change the toilets and also to create two more learning spaces. - The ECO Council identifies and monitors the environmental issues in the school and community. - The Active Ambassadors ensure they adapt their games to be fully inclusive of all pupils who choose to engage in playground games. - Adaptation of the curriculum to meet the needs of individual pupils through pastoral support, timetable adaptations, individual programmes, ELSA, Lego therapy, SALT support, use of scaffolds, equipment, effective use of resources including sloping boards, reader pens, talking cans, pencil grips, ear defenders, wobble cushions, reading rulers, colour overlays, manipulatives and visual and sensory aids.

-Action Plan
+Section 5 - Action Plan